wmamills/hvac-demo/readme.md

 You can use the mouse to select which window will have focus.

 The demos are setup to automatically test themselves.
-The target systems will boot and then run a demo script specified on the command line.
+The target systems will boot and then run a demo script.
 The demo script will give a TEST PASS message if everything works.
 Many errors are caught and will give a TEST FAIL message.
 Not all possible errors are caught.
 After the demo script runs, the autorun script will powerdown the target.